benjaminsoellner/SenFND_2_2D_Feature_Tracking/README.md

 ## Benjamin Söllner

 This project is forked from the [Udacity Sensor Fusion Nanodegree](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313) online class content and subsequently completed to meet the courses project submission standards.
-The remaining section of this `README` talks about the general course content and how to build this project.
+The remaining section of this `README` includes the Reflection which has to be completed as part of this project and details about the general course content and how to build this project.
+The source code in this repo also contains the lesson quizzes in the separate ``src/quizzes`` folder.
 Go to [udacity/SFND_2D_Feature_Tracking](https://github.com/udacity/SFND_2D_Feature_Tracking) if you want to retrieve the original (unfinished) repo.
 Don't you cheat by copying my repo in order to use it as your Nanodegree submission! :-o

 ## Reflection

-This section answers how this Udacity project submission fulfils the project [rubric](https://review.udacity.com/#!/rubrics/2549/view)
+This section answers how this Udacity project submission fulfils the project [rubric](https://review.udacity.com/#!/rubrics/2549/view).

 ### MP.1 Data Buffer Optimization